dantaylor28/the-food-blog/README.md

 To allow users to upload a fully formatted blog post, with customisable text, styles and colours I used the text editor Summernote.
 This editor can be used in the admin panel as well as on my template pages including the 'Upload Post' and 'Edit Post' pages.

+# Colour Scheme

+I looked through many different websites to try and gather some ideas for implementing color into the site.
+I eventually decided on my own take of the below color scheme.
+I wanted to use bright, vibrant colours that would attract peoples attention and fit the vibe of the recipe/food blog.

+(color scheme pic here)

 # Deployment

 ## Local Deployment